Choose Spiral Round Ductwork

 4. Many facilities now require regular inspection and internal cleaning of ductwork.
 The approved cleaning methods for spiral duct are readily available, economical, and effective.

 3. With rectangular duct, extra space – up to 3 inches extra – must be factored in for the connections and reinforcements needed at each joint.
 This is not a consideration when installing spiral ductwork.

 2. Air-flow measurement, a periodic responsibility of a mechanical engineer, can be simplified.
 Many accurate and inexpensive flow-measurement devices specifically designed for spiral duct enable regular check-ups or continuous monitoring.

 1. The installed cost of spiral round ductwork – which includes product, parts, labor, warehousing, transportation, packaging, and waste disposal – can be considerably less than rectangular duct (in some cases, up to 50-percent less).

-Written by Dave Pest and originally published on buildings.com in 2007.
+Originally published on buildings.com in 2007.

 But of course we’re going to say that!
 To help you along your journey, here are some sources we didn’t write: